 - the High Level KPI Strategies report provides a bird’s eye view, holistic analysis of monthly activity around listing volume, average sales and commissions

 - the Cross Period Sales PRI report lets easily you pull up last year’s metrics, so you can compare October 2016 with October 2017 and see if you’re on the right growth trajectory.

-If you’re not measuring sales activity, you’re unlikely to increase it.
+If you’re not using real estate software to measure sales activity, you’re unlikely to increase it.
 Even if you did, how would you know it?